-Welcoming the Class of 2020, on August 31, 2016, three returning students who are connected with interfaith life at Tufts offered reflections on the themes of light in their traditions and cultures and on the Tufts values of service, self-care, and community.
+Welcoming the incoming Tufts class, returning students who are connected with interfaith life at Tufts offered reflections on the themes of light in their traditions and cultures and on the Tufts values of service, self-care, and community.
 Their reflections can be found below:

 September 1, 2018